 Gone are those days when clothes were made by hand and fashion was for the richest in society.
 With the mechanization of the industry, manufacturing clothes became faster and cheaper, and fashion was introduced to the masses.
 The use of cheaper synthetic fabrics became abundant and the industry transitioned from a circular economy, producing no waste, to a linear model where only 1% of textile waste is recycled into new clothing.
 The luxury brands produce a fine quality style, which is copied in fast fashion at a lower quality.
-Each year more than100 billion garments are made and $450 billion worth of fabric is thrown away, globally.
+Each year more than 100 a billion garments are made and $450 billion worth of fabric is thrown away, globally.

 Where there used to be two seasons, Spring-Summer and Autumn-Winter, now there are fifty.
 There is an over-supply of fashion where companies have gone from offering two collections per year in 2000 to five in 2011.
 Brands like Zara and H&M put out 24 collections per year and 12 to 16 respectively.
-Some fashion brands have taken the route to sustainability in sourcing and supply chain, but 85% of textile still ends in dump every year.
+Some fashion brands have taken the route to sustainability in sourcing and supply chain, but 85% of textile still ends in dumps every year.

 Managing fashion inventory is a challenge because products have a large width and low depth.
-Since planning becomes difficult, the stock ends up piling due to wrong buying, and to get rid of it brands liquidate sales, leading to margin losses and stuck working capital.
+Since planning becomes difficult, the stock ends up piling up due to wrong buying, and to get rid of it brands liquidate sales, leading to margin losses and stuck working capital.